kinnala/scikit-fem/docs/listofexamples.rst

    The results of Example 29.

-See the `source code of Example 29 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex29.py>`_ for more information.
+See the source code of :exlink:`29` for more information.

 Example 30: Krylov-Uzawa method for the Stokes equation
 -------------------------------------------------------